VI4IO/io-500-dev/proposal-draft/kaust-georgios/Readme.md

 run_pfind="True"
 run_find="False"
 ```
+* Modify the compile.sh file from the main folder (prposal-draft) and execute it to compile the pfind executable

+5) Submit the main script.

 ## Cray Burst Buffer:

 As previously but the auto-tuning tool is called startup-auto-detect-datawarp-bb.sh and the main script startup-datawarp-bb.sh